 We are committed to the safety of all our pupils and every decision we take will consider the health and wellbeing of your child first and foremost.
-There will be a reduced number of pupils in school at any one time, which will mean pupils will be able to follow physical distancing guidance.
-Regular hand washing will be undertaken by all pupils and staff and hand sanitiser stations will be in place with additional sinks installed where required.
+Regular hand washing will be undertaken by all young children, pupils and staff and hand sanitiser stations will be in place with additional sinks installed where required.

-In addition, we plan to have staggered lunch and intervals, as well as start and finish times to reduce the number of children arriving and leaving at one time.
-We plan to lay clear floor markings to show a one way system, and queuing systems will be in place in all our establishments that adhere to physical distancing guidance.
+In addition, some schools will have staggered lunch and intervals, as well as staggered start and finish times to reduce the number of children arriving and leaving at one time.
+Your school will provide further information on this.